The Hesse Pencil Variety: Plane Cubics

 the Hessian coefficients $\overline{a_i}$ are cubic polynomials in $(\lambda,\mu)$.
 If the $\mathbb{P}^7$ is cut out by two hyperplanes, the condition becomes

 namely two cubic equations in $(\lambda,\mu)$.
 By Bézout's theorem there are $9$ solutions, hence $\beta_3=9$.

-\item[-] $\Omega(3,6)$\\ Using reasoning analogous to the previous cases, we would initially obtain a greater number of solutions.
-Indeed, considering cubics in a $\mathbb{P}^3$ whose Hessian lies in a $\mathbb{P}^6$, Bézout's theorem gives $27$ solutions.
+\item[-] $\Omega(3,6)$\\ Considering cubics in a $\mathbb{P}^3$ whose Hessian lies in a $\mathbb{P}^6$, Bézout's theorem gives $27$ solutions.
 However, this count also includes the cubics in the variety of triangles $Tr$, since $\dim(Tr)=6$ and thus a generic $\mathbb{P}^3$ intersects it nontrivially.
 By Proposition \ref{triangoliper6punti}, the number of triangles passing through six generic points-hence contained in a generic $\mathbb{P}^3$-is $15$.
 We subtract these to count only the Hesse pencils, giving $27-15=12$.
-Finally, by Proposition \ref{Hessepenciltriangoli}, each cubic in $Tr$ belongs to a $2$-dimensional family of Hesse pencils.
-Therefore, a generic $\mathbb{P}^6$ does not contain additional pencils coming from these triangles, because a $2$- dimensional space intersects a generic $\mathbb{P}^6$ trivially.
+It is important to observe that, although a triangle does not generate a Hesse pencil, it is contained in a $2$-dimensional family of Hesse pencils, (see Proposition~\ref{Hessepenciltriangoli}).
+A priori, one might expect additional pencils inside the given $\mathbb{P}^6$ arising from these families.
+However, this does not occur: a $2$-dimensional family in $\mathbb{P}^9$ has empty intersection with a generic $\mathbb{P}^6$.
+Hence no further pencils appear beyond the $12$ already counted.
 This justifies that we do not count any further pencils beyond the $12$ already identified.
 Hence $\beta_4=12$

 \item[-] $\Omega(4,5)$\\ This cycle parametrizes lines in $\mathbb{P}^9$ intersecting a fixed $\mathbb{P}^4$ and contained in a $\mathbb{P}^5$ through it.
 Since a general line in $\mathbb{P}^5$ always meets $\mathbb{P}^4$, this reduces to counting the Hesse pencils contained in a general $\mathbb{P}^5\subset \mathbb{P}^9$.
 We may regard such a $\mathbb{P}^5$ as the space of cubics passing through four fixed points.
 Therefore, we are asking for the number of cubics whose Hessian also passes through these four points.
 Equivalently, these are cubics with four prescribed inflection points, i.e.\ Hesse configurations of nine points containing four fixed ones.
 By Proposition~\ref{configurazioni4punti}, there are six such configurations, hence $\beta_5=6$. \end{itemize}